Volunteer Achievement Awards

 Presented to a volunteer who speaks up about IBD, embraces challenges, and brings bold new ideas to life.

-How does this volunteer embody courage?
+How does this volunteer demonstrate courage?

 Inclusive - Be Open Award